vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ### Write the variables

-Next, we create a simple function that takes the values from the S7 data source and writes the data into local variables (these are bound to to the Hub variables, ).
+Next, we create a simple function that takes the values from the S7 data source and writes the data into local variables (remember, these automatically update Hub variables).

 ![image](/assets/2025-09-01/050.png)